zhaobenny/bz-cogs/aimage/README.md

 [p]slash sync
 ```

-The non-slash command is `[p]imagine`, and is very limited in functionality.
+The non-slash command is `[p]imagine`, and is limited in functionality.

 # Settings ⚙️

 All settings are located here:
 ```
 [p]aimage # per server
-[p]aimageowner # bot wide
 ```

 NSFW filter is disabled by default, you can enable it by installing/enabling [this script](https://github.com/IOMisaka/sdapi-scripts) in A1111 then using:
 ```
 [p]aimage nsfw
 ```

-## AI Horde 🤖

-The cog will fall back to using AI Horde (a crowdsourced volunteer service) if no endpoints are available by default.
-(Some parameters are not supported by AI Horde, and are ignored silently)

-This can be toggled using `[p]aimageowner aihorde`.

 # Credits 👏